babar-raza/package-descriptions/aspose.com/nuget/aspose-for-net/Aspose.Imaging for .NET.md

 - De-skew & transform images.
 - Set image properties.

-## New Features in Version 20.5
+## New Features & Enhancements in Version 20.6

-- Support for extracting paths from `TIFF`.
+- Implemented support of `APNG` (animated PNG) file format.
-- Allow speed or memory optimization strategies for `DICOM` format.
+- Support of a new compression method `DXT1` for `BMP`.
-- Support of export readable full frame `GIF` to multipage image formats.
+- Support batch export to `WebP` for multi-page images.

 ## Compact Framework Off Notice

-Please note in next Aspose.Imaging releases support of .NET Compact Framework will be removed.
+Please note, since 20.6 release of Aspose.Imaging support of .NET Compact Framework has been removed.

-For the detailed notes, please visit [Aspose.Imaging for .NET 20.5 - Release Notes](https://docs.aspose.com/display/imagingnet/Aspose.Imaging+for+.NET+20.5+-+Release+notes).
+For the detailed notes, please visit [Aspose.Imaging for .NET 20.6 - Release notes](https://docs.aspose.com/display/imagingnet/Aspose.Imaging+for+.NET+20.6+-+Release+notes).

 ## Read & Write Image Formats